Doctor of Philosophy in Public Administration

 Successful Ph.D. applicants are clear about their research interests and why the School of Public Affairs and Administration is the best place to pursue their research.

-Admission to the PhD program is based on the applicants:
+Admission to the Ph.D. program is based on an applicant's:

 - Complete online application